smartdevicelink/sdl_evolution/proposals/nnnn-transform-setdisplaylayout-requests-to-ui-show.md

 #### Change 1: Construct UI.Show request from SetDisplayLayout params

-A `SetDisplayLayout` request can be transformed into a `UI.Show` request by simply using the `displayLayout`,`dayColorScheme`, `nightColorScheme` parameters from the original request in the `templateConfiguration` struct for the `UI.Show` request
+A `SetDisplayLayout` request can be transformed into a `UI.Show` request by using the `displayLayout`,`dayColorScheme`, `nightColorScheme` parameters from the original request in the `templateConfiguration` struct for the `UI.Show` request

 ```c++
 void SetDisplayLayoutRequest::Run() {